apache/datafusion-ballista/docs/developer/architecture.md

   under the License.
 -->

-# Ballista Architecture
+# kapot Architecture

 ## Overview

-Ballista allows queries to be executed in a distributed cluster.
+kapot allows queries to be executed in a distributed cluster.
 A cluster consists of one or more scheduler processes and one or more executor processes.

 The scheduler accepts logical query plans and translates them into physical query plans using DataFusion and then